Organic Oatmeal Recipe (with extra nutrition!)

-This simple breakfast oatmeal recipe is even more nutritious than regular oatmeal because it is “soaked” overnight with ingredients that help to break down the phytic acid.
-(Phytic acid binds with minerals in your body and therefore makes them unavailable.)
-When cooking oats in this way your body can absorb and use all the minerals from the fresh cream you add to the top in the morning (remember dairy fat is good for you and helps you lose weight!), or from the big glass of healthy milk, preferably raw milk, that you drink with it., it only takes five minutes.
+For extra nutrition and digestibility, start it the night before to “soak” with these ingredients that help to break down the phytic acid.
+Phytic acid binds with minerals.
+When cooking oats in this way your body can absorb and use all the minerals from the fresh cream (remember dairy fat is good for you and helps you lose weight!), or from the big glass of healthy milk, preferably raw milk, that you drink with it., it only takes five minutes.

 - Kent likes to add nut butter (weird huh?)